hippiehunter/dblbook/src/chapter_2/variables.md

 These varying types of data declarations in DBL provide a range of options to balance between data persistence, scope, and memory management in your programs.

+> #### Quiz
+> 1. What are the two main divisions in a DBL program?
+>     -   [ ] Procedure division and memory division
+>     -   [ ] Data division and procedure division
+>     -   [ ] Data division and memory division
+>     -   [ ] Procedure division and static division
+> 2. What keyword allows for variable declarations within the procedure division in recent versions of DBL?
+>     -   [ ] Var
+>     -   [ ] Data
+>     -   [ ] Local
+>     -   [ ] Static
+> 3. What are the storage specifiers available for records and groups in DBL?
+>     -   [ ] Static, local, and global
+>     -   [ ] Stack, global, and local
+>     -   [ ] Stack, static, and local
+>     -   [ ] Local, global, and data
+> 4. What is the primary difference between 'stack' and 'static' variables in DBL?
+>     -   [ ] Stack variables are shared across the program, while static variables are unique to each function.
+>     -   [ ] Static variables retain their value between function calls, while stack variables are deallocated when the scope is exited.
+>     -   [ ] Stack variables persist until the program ends, while static variables are deallocated when the scope is exited.
+>     -   [ ] Static variables are shared across the program, while stack variables are unique to each function.
+> 6. How are 'data' variables stored in DBL?
+>     -   [ ] They are stored statically.
+>     -   [ ] They are stored locally.
+>     -   [ ] They are stored on the stack.
+>     -   [ ] They are stored globally.
+> 7. What data containers in DBL can hold multiple related data items of various types?
+>     -   [ ] Functions
+>     -   [ ] Groups
+>     -   [ ] Records
+>     -   [ ] Variables
+> 8. True or False: It's mandatory to put 'endrecord' at the end of a record declaration in DBL.

 ## Paths and abreviated paths
-In DBL, you can declare the same field name multiple times within a group or named record structure.
+You can declare the same field name multiple times within a group or named record structure.
 However, when accessing fields with the same name, ensure that the path used to reach the field is unique.
 This requirement is due to the compiler's need for specificity when navigating nested structures.
 Here is an example:

 ```dbl
 import System